A638 Doncaster Road, Wakefield - Corridor Improvement Programme

 These plans are a joke for cyclists coming down Black Road from Normanton and wishing to go into Wakefield either along Doncaster Road or the new Ring Road.
 How are they meant to cross the many lanes of Black Road without any lights to assist them?
 I have already complained about the dangers of this junction.
 There is no improvement.

-altofts dave asked almost 3 years ago
+altofts dave asked over 3 years ago

 Thank you for your comment.